-Join now to access all Premium tutorials Watch Now join free for 7 days Already a member?
+Join NOW to access 996 courses Watch Now Take me to the SALE Already a member?
 Login How to deal with the Facebook algorithm change 2018 with David Brice HD Lessons: 1 Lesson Details Now Playing 21:06 1.
 Facebook algorithm 2018 Facebook changed their algorithm, that’s the rules that it applies to posts which decide upon the amount of exposure that post will get.
 Up until recently a post on your Facebook business page would be seen by most of your fans, followers or likers, but that’s no longer the case.
 In this lesson David explains the key changes to the algorithm, but more importantly how to work with Facebook to get the most from your posts.
 NOTE: In the lesson David refers to the Facebook pixel, which you can find by CLICKING HERE.
 Course Overview How to deal with the Facebook algorithm change 2018!
 The Facebook algorithm change introduced at the start of 2018 has caused many of issues for business owners looking to promote their work.
 However, fear not as help is here!
 In this tutorial, we give you some advice on how to deal with these recent changes and optimise Facebook for your business!
 In this tutorial you will learn...
 What the facebook algorithm change is?
 Why it's happened Ways to deal with it And much, much more Access more marketing tutorials and much more with the award-winning Cakeflix!
 Join our Professional cake decorating discussion group to ask questions, share opinions and grow your business!!
-For helpful business downloads, details of our monthly Live Q&A and Pro Member discounts see PRO BENEFITS The Tutor David Brice David Brice is the lead business tutor with Paul Bradford Sugarcraft School, which won the Best Learning Experience at the 2016 Cake Masters awards.
+For helpful business downloads, details of our monthly Live Q&A and Pro Member discounts see PRO BENEFITS The Tutor David Brice David Brice is the lead business tutor with CakeFlix, which has won Cake Masters awards Best Learning Experience in 2014, 2016, 2017, 2018 & 2019.
 David´s career started in the Army then he moved over to become a civil servant with the MOD then latterly the Scottish Government.
 His job prior to leaving was as a speech writer for the Transport Minister, which came with huge kudos, good salary and great pension.
 However, he wasn´t fulfilled, he knew that there was more to life than the role that he found himself in.
 David knew Paul for a couple of years before Paul started his Cake Business in 2002, helping with some of the paperwork and admin required to set up a business.
-As Paul´s success grew it was clear that his business needed more support so in 2015 David left the security of his job and joined Paul in the cake business.
+As Paul´s success grew it was clear that his business needed more support so in 2005 David left the security of his job and joined Paul in the cake business.
 That was a leap of faith as David had not, and still hasn´t, decorated a cake.
 However, he could see the potential and they grew the business to seven outlets with 35 staff.
 It wasn´t all plain sailing and its the highs and lows of that journey along with a lot of studying on business best practice that he shares in his Cake Business tutorials.
 Paul and David sold the cake business to concentrate on teaching and are passionate about sharing their knowledge and experiences to help others.